-JRebel with Cloud Foundry
+JRebel for Cloud with Cloud Foundry

 Pushing any JRebel remote server enabled application (containing rebel-remote.xml) to the Cloud Foundry will automatically download the latest version of JRebel and set it up for use.